Toronto Arenas: 1918–1919 season

 To restate and clarify a somewhat confusing series of events: four of the five clubs that played in the NHA seceded to form the NHL in 1917.
 The players from the fifth club, the Blueshirts, were "leased" to the Arena Company and skated as a "temporary" Toronto NHL franchise in the league's inaugural season.
 After the Torontos won the Stanley Cup, the Arena Company was granted a permanent NHL franchise, but retained the former Blueshirts players.
 It is this franchise that began the lineage of today's Maple Leafs.

 This year, the club was not successful, falling to 5 wins and 13 losses, finishing last in both halves of the season.
 Attendance was especially poor, recorded as only hundreds for a February 4, 1919 game against the Canadiens.
 Several players left the team, including Harry Holmes, Harry Meeking and Dave Ritchie.
 This was partly due to the legal status of the team; since most players were really still "property" of the Blueshirts, they didn't have formal contracts and were being paid under the table in cash.

 The team wrote to Calder to end the season early, and the season ended after each team had played 18 games.
 The Toronto Arenas then officially withdrew from the league on February 20, 1919.
 This left the two remaining teams, Montreal and Ottawa, to play a playoff for the league championship.

-1919–1920 season
+1919 sale and renaming

 On December 13, 1919, the NHL approved the sale of the Arenas to a group fronted by Querrie, for the fee of $5,000.
 While the money was to go to Livingstone to compensate him for the loss of his NHA club, Livingstone never received the money.
 By all accounts, Calder pocketed the money himself.
 The team was renamed the Toronto St. Patricks.
 The incorporation date of the club was December 22, 1919.
 Querrie, Fred Hambly, Percy Hambly, and Paul Ciceri owned 99 shares each, while Richard Greer owned 4 shares.

+The NHL uses the abbreviation TAN to distinguish player records of the Toronto Arenas from the subsequent St. Patricks (TSP) and Maple Leafs (TOR).